An Interview with the Camp Director

 Why did you start Camp Makemake?

 Every holiday our farm house filled up with children - friends and cousins.
-When it was time to head back home to Santiago the visiting children never wanted to leave - the blueberries were so sweet, the pool so refreshing, the view so idyllic, the homemade food so good, the mud so irresistable, the animals so adorable, the games so fun, the air so fresh...and so the list of excuses went on.
+When it was time to head back home to Santiago the visiting children never wanted to leave - the blueberries were so sweet, the pool so refreshing, the view so idyllic, the homemade food so good, the games so fun, the air so fresh...and so their list of excuses went on.
 Their parents often said to me that I should start a summer camp.
 And it made sense.
 Our home was the perfect spot and we had so much to share.

 I worked on a traditional summer camp in New Hampshire USA many moons ago and remembered the wonder and magic of it all.
 I decided to team up with some dear and talented teacher friends and make it happen.
 I wanted to create something incredible and special for our own children and to open our doors and arms for others to join in too.
 And so in the summer of 2016 Camp Makemake was born!